 Notes

-This is a compilation of the Protection of Information (Entry Registration Information Relating to COVID-19 and Other Infectious Diseases) Act 2021.
+This is a compilation of the Protection of Information (Entry Registration Information Relating to COVID-19 and Other Infectious Diseases) Act 2021 and includes amendments made by other written laws.
 For provisions that have come into operation see the compilation table.

 Compilation table